 About me

-I am an experienced, fully-qualified counsellor and therapist.
-I work online and face to face with individuals and couples.
-Whether it be anxiety, depression, relationship issues, bereavement or trauma, my role is to be alongside you to help you to overcome the difficulties you are facing, with understanding and care.
+Whether it be anxiety, depression, relationships, bereavement or trauma, my role is to be alongside you to help you navigate the difficulties you are experiencing.
+It is my belief that things can be different and that change is possible.

 Training, qualifications & experience